fbpx

 Some are settled in as little six months, but few before this.

-If there is no will or disputes between beneficiaries, probate can take longer than twelve months.
+If there is no will or disputes between beneficiaries, it can take over 12 months.

 Do you need to apply for a grant of probate?